AlexVogt1/Machine-Learning-Techniques/README.md

 # Machine Leaning Techniques

-This Repo contains machine learning teachnique (and tasks completed in my university career)
+This Repo contains machine learning techniques (and tasks completed in my university career)
-\
-- No feature selection/engineering was done on the data as the main perpose was to show that I could build the various machine learning techniques from first principles
+- No feature selection/engineering was done on the data as the main purpose was to show that I could build the various machine learning techniques from first principles
-- only basic data cleaning was performed for outlier removal and to imporve data repesentation
+- only basic data cleaning was performed to improve data repesentation
 ### Folder Representation
  ```
 /
+├── CNN
+│   └── CNN_first_principles.ipynb
 ├── K-Means
 │   ├── images              -> contains the images used in the K-means
 │   ├── K-mans.ipynb